5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Respecting the Land

-The Big Island taught my family that the earth is alive, creative, and still very much in charge.
-No screen, no theme park, no amount of entertainment can compete with standing on the edge of a volcanic crater and feeling the heat rise from below while your kid whispers, "The earth is breathing."
+The Big Island taught my family that the earth is alive, creative, and very much in charge.
+No screen, no theme park, no amount of curated entertainment can compete with standing on the edge of a volcanic crater and feeling the heat rise from below while your kid whispers, "The earth is breathing."
 That is the Big Island.
 That is why you go.

 5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches - Pin this guide for your next Hawaii trip